Synthetixio/SIPs/SIPS/sip-83.md

 <!--The technical specification should outline the public API of the changes proposed.
 That is, changes to any of the interfaces Synthetix currently exposes or the creations of new ones.-->

-- `uint debtPoolSnapshot` Snapshot value of all the circulating `synths supply * synth prices` (in \$USD) at the last snapshot.
-Includes any extra sUSD minted or burned since the last snapshot as these are added directly to the total Issued Synths value and debt pool.
-Wherever `Issuer.totalIssuedSynths()` is currently used, the snapshot will be substituted instead.
+- `uint debtPoolSnapshot` Snapshot value of all the circulating `synths supply * synth prices` (in \$USD) at the last snapshot, taking into account the contributions from mint, burn, and exchange operations since the last snapshot.
+Wherever `Issuer._totalIssuedSynths` is currently used, the snapshot will be substituted instead of a freshly-computed value.

 - `uint snapshotTimestamp` Timestamp of the debt pool snapshot: Updated when `Issuer.updateDebtPoolSnapshot()` is executed but not updated when mint, burn, or exchange transactions update the snapshot value.

+- `bool debtPoolSnapshotIsInvalid` True if and only if any rate involved in the computation of the cached debt pool snapshot was reported as invalid at the time of the snapshot. `Issuer._totalIssuedSynths` currently reports this value freshly-recomputed at each invocation, the new implementation should return the cached value instead.

-- `Issuer.updateDebtPoolSnapshot()` Public function that updates the debt pool snapshot to latest values
+- `Issuer.updateDebtPoolSnapshot()` Public function that updates the `debtPoolSnapshot`, `snapshotTimestamp`, and `debtPoolSnapshotIsInvalid` to their latest values.

 - `Issuer.totalIssuedSynths()` Current view function to get latest total issued synths and debt pool size.
 Used by bot to view and calculate the % deviation between last snapshot and the current actual `totalIssuedSynths()`.
 Excludes any of the EtherCollateral backed synths generated as not backed by SNX collateral.